bitovi/academy/src/react-vite/02-setting-up-your-environment/setting-up-your-environment.md

 and "No test files found" will be written to the console.

-Note: may need to set execution policy if running on windows
+Note: may need to set execution policy if running on Windows.

 ```shell
 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser